the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Cryptography

 `plaintext` -
-`ciphertext` - Encrypted plaintext.
+`ciphertext` - encrypted plaintext.
-`initialization vector`.
+`initialization vector` -
- Pseudo-Random Generator (PRG)
+`Pseudo-Random Generator (PRG)` -

-Symmetric Cipher - use same cryptographic keys for encryption of plaintext and decryption of ciphertext.
+`Symmetric Cipher` - use same cryptographic keys for encryption of plaintext and decryption of ciphertext.
-XOR Cipher - boolean operator on two variables that has the value of one if one but not both of the variables has a value of one.
+`XOR Cipher` - boolean operator on two variables that has the value of one if one but not both of the variables has a value of one.
-Stream cipher - a cryptographic key and algorithm are applied to each binary digit in a data stream, one bit at a time.
+`Stream cipher` - a cryptographic key and algorithm are applied to each binary digit in a data stream, one bit at a time.
-Block cipher  - a cryptographic key and algorithm are applied to a block of data as a group rather tha one bit at a time.
+`Block cipher`  - a cryptographic key and algorithm are applied to a block of data as a group rather tha one bit at a time.

 Kerckhoff’s principle:
 `One Time Pad` encryption technique that cannot be cracked but requires the use of a one-time pre-shared key the same size or longer than the message sent.